Course Outline

 Description

 This course provides you with an advanced level of supervised professional clinical experience.
-Together with SPX402, you will undertake 360 hours of clinical work across different health and exercise settings and focus on exposure to a variety of physiology domains.
-You will be required to demonstrate your competency as a developing entry-level practitioner while completing approximately 180 clinical placement hours for this course.
-This course is a requirement and satisfies ESSA standards and clinical expectations and competencies.
+Together with SPX402, you will undertake a minimum of 360 hours of clinical work across different health and exercise settings and focus on exposure to a variety of physiology domains.
+You will be required to demonstrate your competency as an entry-level practitioner while completing approximately 180 clinical placement hours for this course.
+This course satisfies ESSA accreditation requirements, standards, and clinical expectations and competencies.

 How will this course be delivered?